-EPOTEC is made in batches and to ensure you have a uniform final colour make sure the batch numbers on the Resin tin (large one) are all the same for the final coat.
+V790 is made in batches and to ensure you have a uniform final colour make sure the batch numbers on the Resin tin (large one) are all the same for the final coat.
 Different batch numbers may be used in first coat.

-Batch number is on white printed label and will be 12xxxx, such as 120322.
+Batch number is on white printed label and will be 18xxxx, such as 180322.

-Non Slip Areas: IB
+Non-Slip Areas: IB

-EPOTEC may be somewhat slippery for the first few months as it settles down.
+V790 may be somewhat slippery.
 If this may be an issue on steps and ramps there are 2 approaches you can use.